k1nd0ne/VolWeb/README.md

 ![alt text](https://github.com/k1nd0ne/VolWeb/blob/main/.images_readme/title.png)

-Volweb is a digtial  forensic memory analysis platform.
-The goal of VolWeb is to improve the effeciency of memory forensics by providing a centralized, visual and enhance platform for incident responder and digital forensics investigators.
+Volweb is a digtialforensic memory analysis platform.
+The goal of VolWeb is to improve the efficiency of memory forensics by providing a centralized, visual and enhanced platform for incident responder and digital forensics investigators.
-VolWeb is based on volatility3, and this platform will evolve with the framework developpement.
+VolWeb is based on volatility3, and this platform will evolve with the framework development.

 ![alt text](https://github.com/k1nd0ne/VolWeb/blob/main/.images_readme/investigation.png)

 **Volweb is still in Beta version and will evolve quickly.**
-Communications of updates will be via twitter and by following the release on github.
+Communications of updates will be released via twitter and by following the releases on github.

 ## Features ✅
-The platform is currently supporting the following features :
+The platform is currently supporting the following features:

 - Investigation creation and dump upload
 - IoC import